wp-plugins/simple-subscribe/readme.txt

 == Installation ==

+Installation Instruction and Configuration can also be found at [Installation Instruction and Configuration](http://plugins.readygraph.com/simple-subscribe/installation/)

 = Automatic =
 1. Go to your admin area and select Plugins -> Add new from the menu.
 2. Search for "Simple Subscribe".